hongryulahn/IDEA/README.md

 IDEA
 ====

-IDEA (*Integrating Divisive and Ensemble-Agglomerate*) is a hierarchical clustering framework for arbitrary shape data (Python 3)
+IDEA (*Integrating Divisive and Ensemble-Agglomerate*) is a cost-optimization based ensemble hierarchical clustering framework for arbitrary shape data (Python 3)

 <br>